Botushë: Ottoman period

-According to local legend, the Gashi tribe took its current form when the Aga of the Gashi in Botushë united the Luzha with the bajrak of Bardhi and Shipshan as a protective measure against the surrounding tribes who were bigger in number.
-According to legend, Botusha – along with Luzha – are the two villages in the Highlands of Gjakova where the Albanian population of the older Gashi tribe of Pult during the 17th century continues to live.
+According to local legend, the Gashi tribe took its current form when the Aga of the Gashi in Botushë united the Luzha brotherhood with the brotherhoods and bajraks of Bardhi and Shipshan as a protective measure against the surrounding tribes, who were bigger in number.
+Also according to legend, the villages of Botusha and Luzha are the only two settlements in the Gjakova Highlands where the Albanian population of the older Gashi tribe - who initially lived in Pult in the 17th century - continues to live.
 Due to their constant resistance against Ottoman rule, the Gashi tribe were repeatedly punished via military expeditions, which led to the departure of the population from their initial settlements and a gradual conversion to Islam in the years 1690–1743.
-In Botusha and Deçan, about 10-11 generations of ancestors with Muslim names are remembered, while the previous generations with Catholic names.
-Both Luzha and Botusha are mentioned by Catholic priests who visited some villages beyond the Diocese of Pult in 1693–1694.
+In Botusha and Deçan, about 10-11 generations of ancestors with Muslim names are remembered, while the previous generations are remembered with Catholic names.
+Both Luzha and Botusha are mentioned by Catholic priests who visited some villages beyond the Diocese of Pulati in 1693–1694.

-Local Albanian leaders, such as Sulejman Aga of Botushë (who was a chieftain of the Gashi and their leader in the Gjakova region in the early 20th century), organised resistance and movements for independence against the Ottomans throughout the 19th-20th centuries; in one such uprising, 5,000-6,000 Albanian fighters led by Sulejman Aga Batusha, gathered outside of Gjakova and attacked the garrison in an attempt to enter the city.
+Local Albanian leaders, such as Sulejman Aga of Botushë, who was a chieftain of the Gashi tribe and their leader in the Gjakova region during the early 20th century, organised resistance and movements for independence against the Ottomans throughout the 19th-20th centuries; in one such uprising, 5,000-6,000 Albanian fighters led by Sulejman Aga Batusha gathered outside of Gjakova and attacked the garrison in an attempt to enter the city.